Compact X-Band EPR with high sensitivity and easy operation — ideal for chemistry, catalysis, and materials research.

 Temperature change directly affects electron spin population and dynamical behavior, so the temperature control technique is crucial for EPR research.
 Different temperature ranges can reveal different physical, chemical, and biological processes, providing researchers with a deeper understanding of the nature of substances and reaction mechanisms.

-Full ranges of in-situ irradiation systems with automatic optical filter switching
+Full range of in-situ irradiation systems with automatic optical filter switching

 The in-situ irradiation system effectively supports the EPR applications in photocatalysis research.
 The system flexibly supports in-situ and non-in-situ irradiation experiments and can be equipped with three different light sources to meet diversified research needs.
 The 6-position motorized optical filter switching system realizes the automatic switching of filters, which greatly improves the experimental efficiency and brings unprecedented convenience for photocatalytic research.